thevaidik/First-PR-Beginner-opensource-repo-for-everyone/README.md

    git clone {{repository-url}}
    ```

-2. Explore the repository and its contents to find the simple JavaScript projects that have been uploaded.
+2. Explore the repository and its contents to find the projects that have been uploaded.

 3. Each project will have its own directory containing the necessary files and instructions to run the project.